 Contact us if you wish to participate in our research.
 Summer stipends are available through individual faculty members’ research grant funds and through the college’s Collaborative Research Endowment.
-Students may also receive credit for the Biology Major through participation in BIO 490 – Independent Research
+Students may also receive credit for the biology major through participation in BIOL 490: Independent Research.

 Dr. Chris Gaiser

 Role of cytoskeletal proteins in motility of cancer cells